SuLab/Applied-Bioinformatics/README.md

 3. Learn and utilize Jupyter Notebook for R code </br>
 4. Learn and utilize Git and GitHub for code versioning (tracking changes of source code) </br>
 * Units B-C: Applied Bioinformatics and Computational Biology (ABCB), 8 weeks (2 credits) </br>
+1. Learn the fundamentals of RNA-Seq, and its application in the larger biological research schema. </br>
+2. Understand and apply how R is used in analyses of RNA-Seq data, from raw data to publishable statistics and figures. </br>
+3. Practice and present on learned R skillset through published data via Capstone project. </br>
+4. Understand and practice of peer review through self-evaluation and evaluation of peers. </br>

 The reasoning for this internal breakdown of the course is to give individuals an opportunity to "learn from scratch" and then go more in-depth, or choose either or path (solely partake in Unit A or Units B-C) depending on the individuals' needs. </br>

 ## Prerequisites

 * An enthusiasm for learning, at whatever level of exprience you may or may not be
-* A Windows 10 or MacOS laptop
+* A Windows 10 or MacOS laptop (inform instructors if you need access to one of these)
 * Software installation prior to arrival: </br>
 Command line (for Unix shell), R, and Jupyter Notebook (using Anaconda, includes Python 3) [here](Configuration.md)
 * Expectations: Individuals following this course either on their own or for credit should conduct professional and considerate behavior, likewise for TAs and Instructors.
 Individuals can typically anticipate feedback within a 48-hour time period during typical business hours.

 ## Schedule at a Glance

-Each week consists of two 90-minute classes, paired with one homework assignment (per week).
-Within each class are two 45-minute sessions comprising lectures and hands-on exercises. </br>
+Each week consists of two 90-minute classes, paired with one homework assignment (per week, weeks 1-9).
+Within each class are two 45-minute sessions comprising of ~15-min lectures and ~30-min hands-on exercises with a brief recap at the end of the 90-minute period. </br>
 * Unit A (4 wks, dates TBD): </br>
 Fundamentals of Scientific Computing (FSC), or STBIO 400
   * Week 1: Course Introduction + Bash Basics